-In the 1960's, the United States launched some satellites
+In the 1960's, the United States launched a series of satellites

-to look for very high energy light, called Gamma Rays.
+to look for very high energy photons, called Gamma Rays, that are

-Gamma Rays are produced whenever a nuclear bomb explodes.
+produced whenever a nuclear bomb explodes.
+These satellites soon

 Ray Bursts.
 They happen about once a day and come from all over

 the sky, as the map shows.
-There are two types of bursts.
-Some
+There seem to be two main types of

-are short, lasting less than 2 seconds.
-Others are longer,
+bursts.
+Some are short, lasting less than 2 seconds.
+Others are

-bursting for as long as 1000 seconds.
-We now think that
+longer, bursting for as long as 1000 seconds.
+We now believe that

-all Gamma Ray Bursts come from the creation of black holes in
+all Gamma Ray Bursts come from high-energy explosions that create

-Short Gamma Ray Bursts come from two neutron stars orbiting each
+Short Gamma Ray Bursts seem to come from binary systems, where two

-other.
-They slowly lose energy and merge together to form a black
+collapsed stars slowly lose energy and eventually merge together to

-Long Gamma Ray Bursts come from the deaths of very massive stars.
+Long Gamma Ray Bursts come from the deaths of stars that are between

-type of supernova.
-The gamma rays shoot out along jets from these
+a hypernova.
+The gamma rays shoot out along jets from these explosions,

 You might also be interested in: